People commonly use the terms shy, timid, and nervous to describe fearful puppies.

 • Your puppy often displays fearful body language in multiple situations in and out of your home.

-These signals include tucked tail, ears back, lip licking, constantly scanning the environment, lowering their body, or trying to escape/avoid.
+These signals include the tucked tail, ears back, lip licking, constantly scanning the environment, lowering their body, or trying to escape/avoid.

 We discuss tips to help puppy shyness in our other blog, “Problems with Puppy Socialization,” which you can read in brief below.